davidmoten/openapi-codegen/README.md

 ### *oneOf* without discriminator
 [Geometry.java](src/docs/Geometry.java), [Circle.java](src/docs/Circle.java), [Rectangle.java](src/docs/Rectangle.java)

+## Builders
+All generated schema classes have useful static builder methods.
+Note that mandatory fields are modelled using chained builders so that you get you get compile-time confirmation that they have been set (and you don't need to set the optional fields).
+Public constructors are also available if you prefer.

 ## Validation
 Enabled/disabled by setting a new `Globals.config`.
 Configurable on a class-by-class basis.